A Week in the Saddle, A Week in a Castle

 Accommodation

 You will be staying at the magnificent 16th century Thirlestane Castle, one of the oldest and finest inhabited castles in Scotland.
 The castle is set in a quiet meadow landscape on the outskirts of Lauder, a charming town in the Scottish Borders region, just over half an hour south of Edinburgh.
+Please note Thirlestane Castle is not a full-service hotel for example there is no room service.

 You’ll be staying in the South Wing of the castle, which consists of eight bedrooms (each with their own ensuite) split into five apartments, and has been finished to a five-star standard with exceptional views of the parkland and estate.
 The rooms have been decorated in a classic but contemporary style.